tinglesoftware/dependabot-azure-devops/README.md

 2. When using a token the notation should be `PAT:${{VARIABLE_NAME}}`.
 Otherwise the wrong authentication mechanism is used by dependabot, see [here](https://github.com/tinglesoftware/dependabot-azure-devops/issues/50).

-Adding credentials can also be done via the `DEPENDABOT_EXTRA_CREDENTIALS` environment variable which overrides the registries in the configuration file.
-The value is supplied in JSON hence allowing any type of credentials even if they are not for private feeds/registries.
-Using this ENV directly will be removed in a future release.

 When working with Azure Artifacts, some extra permission steps need to be done:

 1. The PAT should have *Packaging Read* permission.